Located in the Canterbury region

 4 km south of Oxford, turn off SH72 (Inland Scenic Route) onto Woodstock Road.
 Follow this for 10 km then turn into Ingrams Road, then into Limeworks Road, which becomes Perhams Road.
 An AA sign here indicates the turn-off to the start of the Wharfedale Track where the View Hill car park is located.

-In times of heavy rain two fords on Perhams Road may become impassable.
+In times of heavy rain two fords on Perhams Road may become impassable and the road may be muddy.
+4WD vehicles are advisable.

 2 km south of Oxford, turn off SH72 (Inland Scenic Route) onto Woodside Road.
 Follow this for 7 km, then turn into Mountain Road and continue to Coopers Creek car park at the end.